vaishaliagg08/PokemonData_Analysis_usingSQL/README.md

 # PokemonData_Analysis
 ## Project Overview
-This project focuses on analyzing and managing Pokémon data using a fully normalized relational database built in **MySQL**.
+This project focuses on analyzing and managing Pokemon data using a fully normalized relational database built in **MySQL**.
 The goal is to design an efficient schema that captures essential Pokémon attributes (types, stats, abilities, moves, and effectiveness) while allowing
 **complex analytical queries** and battle simulations.

 ## Objectives

-- Normalize Pokémon data into multiple related tables.
+- Normalize Pokemon data into multiple related tables.
 - Store Pokémon, types, abilities, stats, and move effectiveness.
 - Write advanced SQL queries for insights such as top Pokémon, weaknesses, and damage multipliers.
 - Extend queries towards a mini battle simulator.